-In reporting on corporate governance for the financial year ended 30 June 2022, the Company has elected to place this Corporate Governance Statement along with the Company's Environmental, Social and Governance Report (ESG Report) on its website instead of including it in the Annual Report.
+In reporting on corporate governance for the financial year ended 30 June 2023, the Company has elected to place this Corporate Governance Statement along with the Company's Environmental, Social and Governance Report (ESG Report) on its website instead of including it in the Annual Report.
 Further information about the Directors and the Company's approach to corporate governance can be found elsewhere on the Company's website and in its Annual Report.
-As at the date of publication of this Corporate Governance Statement, the Company's FY2022 ESG Report is still under review however it will be published well in advance of the Company's 2022 Annual General Meeting.
+The Company's FY2023 ESG Report has also been published and is available on the Company's website.